ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 * 50053+ (TCP) for extra gRPC connection.
 * 50055 (TCP) for gRPC connection to the MAPDL database.

-Python process must be allowed to connect to the above ports (outbound connections).
+Python process must be allowed to connect to the mentioned ports (outbound connections).

 Normally most of the firewall rules focus on the inbound connections, so you should not need to configure the outbound connections.
-However, if you are experiencing problems, you should check that the firewall is not blocking the outbound connections on the following ports:
+However, if you are experiencing problems, you should make sure that the firewall is not blocking the outbound connections on the following ports:

 * 5005X (TCP) for gRPC connections.